sbzlzh/ulx-Sinicization/README.md

 # ulx--
-Not the original author Original author mod:https://github.com/TeamUlysses I am just Chinese and does not mean that I made it, please do not slander
+Not the original author Original author mod :https://github.com/TeamUlysses I'm not the original author, please don't reverse right and wrong